 The way that certain industry challenges are being addressed today is often so fragmented and piecemeal – one association tackling a challenge here, a few associations meeting over there – that working together in a traditional sense is not enough.
 Don’t get me wrong: professional associations serve a purpose and likely always will, but to overcome the greatest challenges facing industries like U.S. healthcare, we have to learn better ways to solve complex, deep-seated, multi-dimensional problems.
 Assembling the best and most invested minds into an activity-based professional association, to work purposefully and cooperatively on a particular problem, would mean a mission that is committed to finding answers rather than promoting interests.

-Garth will be speaking on the “Digital Transformation: A Tale of Two Strategies” session during SURGE Spring, an interactive virtual summit hosted by AssocaitionSuccess.org on May 2nd-4th.
-Click here to learn more and register.
+Garth spoke in the “Digital Transformation: A Tale of Two Strategies” session during SURGE Spring, an interactive virtual summit hosted by AssociationSuccess.org on May 2nd-4th.
+Click here to watch the sessions on demand.